Phantomical/KSPTextureBundler/README.md

   as larger than 8192x8192.
 If you want to use 16k textures then you will need to convert them to dds textures outside of unity and import the dds textures.
 * There is no support for bundling cubemaps directly at this time.
-You should continue to use parallax's format for cubemaps in a
+You should continue to use parallax's format for cubemaps packed into a single 2D texture.

 ## Best Practices
 * When textures are imported they will use the import settings as defined in the